dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ...
 ```

 In the code above, we added the `{{#if currentUser}}` block helper. `currentUser` is a built-in helper that refers to the logged-in user.
-If the user is logged-in, show the _add new slang_ form else hide the form.
+If the user is logged-in, show the _add new slang_ form, or else hide the form.

 Now, run your app.